+^{11.} G. Born, International Commercial Arbitration 1894 (Kluwer Law International 2009).12.
 There may be instances where U.S. parties to an arbitration are disadvantaged by the disclosure process adopted in an arbitration proceeding.
-For instance, a civil law party may have access to the assistance of U.S. courts in taking evidence (e.g. assistance under 9 U.S.C. § 1782 where the arbitration is seated outside of the U.S.), while similar tools are not available to a U.S. party in the civil law country.
+For instance, a civil law party may have access to the assistance of U.S. courts in taking evidence (e.g., assistance under 9 U.S.C. §1782 where the arbitration is seated outside of the United States), while similar tools are not available to a U.S. party in the civil law country.
 Conversely, a civil law party may be disadvantaged by the disclosure process, for instance where the tribunal orders disclosure of certain documents that would not be "discoverable" under the party's domestic law.
-See d'Allaire & Trittmann, supra note 3, at 119-20, 128.

-&lt;sup>13 BLACKABY ET AL., supra note 1, §§ 6.97-6.98, at 389.
+See D. d'Allaire & R. Trittmann, Disclosure Requests in International Commercial Arbitration: Finding a Balance not only between Legal Traditions but also between the Parties' Rights, 22 Am.Rev.Int'l Arb.
+119, 119-20, 128 (2011).
+See also N. Blackaby et al., Redfern and Hunter on International Arbitration §§6.97-6.98, 389 (Oxford University Press 2009).